Free Tibet: Break the Silence

 Free Tibet launched their Break the Silence campaign to highlight the reluctance of world leaders to publicly speak out in support of Tibet.
 China's foreign policy surrounding the Dalai Lama is strict and world leaders' meetings with the Dalai Lama oftentimes causes major friction with China.
-China is able to easily intimidate many world leaders from meeting with the Dalai Lama and from speaking out in support of Tibet.

 The campaign encourages supporters to write to world leaders and ask them to speak out for Tibet.
 Two videos were developed by Free Tibet, one featuring David Cameron and one featuring Barack Obama.